In this section

 Hardship relief is a discount on the rates payable for a specific period.
 It is a discretionary relief, which means it is not guaranteed.

-You might be able to get hardship relief if your business is suffering -
+You might be able to get hardship relief if your business is suffering unexpected hardship (financial or otherwise) and all of the following apply -

 - the circumstances leading to the hardship are both beyond the control of the business and outside the normal risks associated with running a business